THE STATE OF HAWAII

 The Big Island has the largest contiguous ranch in the US with around 480,000 acres of land.
 The Island of Hawaii is the worldwide leader in harvesting macadamia nuts and orchids.
 The southern most point in the US is Ka Lae on the Big Island.
 There is a constant 27 knots per hour wind blowing east to west, 24 hours per day and 365 days per year.

-The tropical weather is one main reason why people enjoy and love Hawaii so much.
-Other features loved are the almost daily rainbows viewed, the many waterfalls in the mountains after big rains, and the hundreds of beautiful white sandy beaches.
 What would you guess are favorite pastimes and sports in Hawaii?
 Hawaiians love the water and beaches and on weekends you will find beaches filled with tents where people spend the weekend just to be near the ocean to swim, boogie board, surf or water ski or build sand castles.
-And don’t forget about the endless number of unforgettable hiking trails.
+And don’t forget about the endless number of amazing hiking trails.

-Some of the largest waves have been recorded and surfed on Oahu at Waimea Bay and Sunset Beach.
-Another outdoor favorite of the people is hiking all the beautiful slopes, viewing waterfalls, canyons, beaches, palm trees, flowers, and sunsets.
+Some of the largest waves have been recorded at North Shore beaches.
+The surfers take full advantage of these waves on Oahu at Waimea Bay and Sunset Beach awaiting for The Eddie each year.
+Another outdoor favorite activity is hiking and exploring all the gorgeous landscapes of the islands.
 Enjoy this video of the many cool things to see or visit in Hawaii.